FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   There are three Membership levels:

   * Steering Members
-  * General Members
+  * General Members (Currently not in use)
   * Contributing Members

 ### 2.0.2 Membership Requirements

-  Steering Members of FOCUS must be Premier Members of the FinOps Foundation and have signed the FOCUS Project CLA.
+  Steering Members of FOCUS are individuals selected by organizations that have been designated by the FinOps Foundation Governing Board as members and have signed the FOCUS Project CLA.
-  General Members of FOCUS must be General Members of the Finops Foundation and have signed the FOCUS Project CLA Contributing Members of FOCUS are individual contributors that do not require any membership with the FinOps Foundation and have signed the FOCUS Project CLA.
+  General Members of FOCUS are currently not in use.
+  Contributing Members of FOCUS are individual contributors that do not require any membership with the FinOps Foundation and have signed the FOCUS Project CLA along with their corporations.

 ## 2.2 Organization Structure

 ![Org Structure](images/org_structure.png?raw=true "Org Structure")

-**WIP: This structure is being confirmed with Linux Foundation legal**

 ### 2.2.1 Steering Committee

-  **WIP: This structure is being confirmed with Linux Foundation legal**

   One of the more important duties of the Steering Committee (SC) is the approval of the Specifications and other works produced as a consensus product of the FOCUS Working Groups.